An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Abstract

 \section{Abstract}

-In $r$-neighbor bootstrap percolation on the vertex set of a graph $G$, a set $A$ of initially infected vertices spreads by infecting, at each time step, all uninfected vertices with at least $r$ previously infected neighbors.
-When the elements of $A$ are chosen independently with some probability $p$, it is interesting to determine the critical probability $p_c(G,r)$ at which it becomes likely that all of $V(G)$ will eventually become infected.
-Improving a result of Balogh, Bollob\'as, and Morris, we give a second term in the upper bound on the critical probability when $G = [n]^d$ and $d \geq r \geq 2$.
-We show that there exists a constant $c > 0$ such that for all $d \geq r \geq 2$,
+In $r$-neighbor bootstrap percolation on the vertex set of a graph~$G$, a set~$A$ of initially infected vertices spreads by infecting, at each time step, all uninfected vertices with at least~$r$ previously infected neighbors.
+When the elements of~$A$ are chosen independently with some probability~$p$, it is natural to study the critical probability $p_c(G,r)$ at which it becomes likely that all of~$V(G)$ will eventually become infected.
+Improving a result of Balogh, Bollob\'as, and Morris, we give a bound on the second term in the expansion of the critical probability when $G = [n]^d$ and $d \geq r \geq 2$.
+We show that for all~$d \geq r \geq 2$ there exists a constant~$c_{d,r} > 0$ such that if $n$ is sufficiently large, then